louis-swanepoel/FCP/README.md

 * DateTime [Guide](https://pypi.org/project/DateTime/)

+If the code is being ran on the linux lab machines, the conda environment can be activated with:
+'source /opt/anaconda/2020.07/bin/activate'

 ## How to use the code:

 The code is simple for the user, and only requires running the main.py file.